Viktor Kravchuk: Biography

 Kravchuk was born on 18 January 1961 in the village of Palasher, Usolsky District, in what was then Perm Oblast, Russian Soviet Federative Socialist Republic, in the Soviet Union.
 He entered the Soviet Navy, studying at the Pacific Higher Naval School in Vladivostok from 1978 to 1983.
 He was then assigned to serve in the Pacific Fleet, where he worked up through the positions of commander of the navigation combat unit of a patrol ship, to commander of a missile boat.
 He undertook further study with the Higher Special Officer Classes of the Navy between 1987 and 1988, and then served as chief of staff of a missile boat division, then its commander, then chief of staff, and then commander of a missile boat brigade by 1999.
-He combined this with studies at the Kuznetsov Naval Academy, gradutating in absentia in 1997.
+He combined this with studies at the Kuznetsov Naval Academy, graduating in absentia in 1997.
 Between 1999 and 2000, he was deputy flotilla commander and head of armaments of the Caspian Flotilla.

 Kravchuk studied at the Military Academy of the General Staff of the Armed Forces between 2000 and 2002, and on graduation was appointed deputy commander of the Caspian Flotilla.
 From 2003, he served as chief of staff and first deputy commander of the flotilla, being promoted to the rank of rear-admiral on 22 February 2004.
 On 4 November 2005 he was appointed commander of the Caspian Flotilla, and was promoted to vice-admiral in 2007.
 He held this post until December 2009, when he was appointed deputy commander of the Baltic Fleet.
 On 14 September 2012, by decree of the President of Russia, Kravchuk was appointed commander of the Baltic Fleet.